 A helpful lens into the heart and character of Grandview is these four trajectories or movements we pursue:

-(1) from isolation to community towards radical hospitality;
+(1) from isolation to community towards generous hospitality;

 (2) from homogeneity to diversity towards shared life among cultures;

 (3) from charity to friendship towards seeking justice for the least;

 (4) from the confrontation of idolatries to repentance towards new life in Christ.